-The following is our business segment information as of and for the years ended December 31, 2007, 2006 and 2005.
-We measure segment performance based on operating income (loss) before income taxes and prior to the allocation of corporate overhead expenses, interest income, interest expense, and depreciation.
-The unallocated component below includes corporate functions, such as accounting, human resources, legal, marketing, administrative, and executive personnel, as well as depreciation, a portion of amortization, and certain other expenses, which are not currently allocated in measuring segment performance.
+The following is our business segment information as of and for the years ended December 31, 2008, 2007 and 2006.
+We measure segment performance based on operating income (loss) before income taxes and prior to the allocation of certain corporate overhead expenses, interest income, interest expense, and depreciation.
+During 2008, we revised our measure of segment performance and began allocating building, telecom, and utility expenses to Learning, which had previously been included in Unallocated.
+We have also restated historical periods for both Learning and Unallocated to reflect the allocation of these corporate overhead expenses.
+The Unallocated component below includes corporate functions, such as accounting, human resources, legal, investor relations, administrative, and executive personnel, as well as depreciation, a portion of amortization, and certain other expenses, which are not currently allocated in measuring segment performance.